 The program consisted of 27 diamond drill holes (AK-17-001 to AK-18-027), including two holes that were lost and re-drilled, for a total of 20,332.35 m.
 The hole lengths varied from 433.75 m to 1,421.40 m, with an average length of 801.76 m (excluding the two lost holes; 3A and 12A).

 The first five holes of the program were drilled from the southern margin of the Regulus concessions, along a lateral distance of approximately 900 m and all holes encountering significant mineralization outside of the currently reported 43-101 resource; which was encouraging in terms of potentially adding additional tonnage to the Antakori mineralized system.
 Drill holes at Antakori typically encountered the overlying Miocene volcanic rocks and high-sulphidation style mineralization prior to entering the Cretaceous sedimentary sequence and skarn style mineralization at depth.
 As drilling has progressed to the north, the volcanic rocks have terminated, and drill holes have entered directly into the skarn/porphyry environment within the Cretaceous sedimentary sequence (Figures 2 to 6 below).

-News releases related to AntaKori Phase 1 Drill Program:
+News releases related to AntaKori Phase 1 Drill Program with drill result tables:

 To better characterize and increase the size of the 2019 Regulus Interim Mineral Resource Estimate at AntaKori, culminating in an updated NI 43-101 resource estimate in early 2020